 I bought exactly how many bars I needed (5 total; 4 for the cheesecake filling and 1 for topping) and it was SO hard for me not to dig into this bowl before I added them to the cheesecake.
 Why the heck did I not buy an extra??

-After I let my cheesecake bake for 45 minutes and then sit in a slightly cracked oven for another hour, I had a small crack in it.
-Normally this would make me sad, but I knew I’d be drizzling melted chocolate over the cheesecake and that the crack would be barely noticeable.
-In my opinion, that’s one of the best parts about fully loaded cheesecakes!
-However, here’s a guide for preventing cheesecake cracks… I’m pretty sure I beat my cream cheese for a bit too long.
+After I let my cheesecake bake for 45 minutes and then sit in the oven with the door slightly cracked for another hour, had a small crack in it.
+Normally this would make me sad, but I knew I'd be drizzling melted chocolate over the cheesecake and that the crack would be barely noticeable.
+In my opinion, that's one of the best parts about fully loaded cheesecakes!
+However, here's a guide for preventing cheesecake cracks...
+I'm pretty sure I beat my cream cheese for a bit too long.